bgabbasov/menta-0.3/doc/informal/emotion-machine.md

 ### Workflow

  1. Preliminary annotation, see Formalisation Production Workflow.
- 1. Perceiving WayToThink, see Formalisation Production Workflow, searches for the formalized description or is stopped if the maximum number of cycles exceeded.
+ 1. Perceiving Way2Think, see Formalisation Production Workflow, searches for the formalized description or is stopped if the maximum number of cycles exceeded.
  1. Machine Learning:
    2. Stores the formalized description validation rules regarding the incident description annotated text contents and Incident category.
    2. Stores the Incident Solution regarding formalized description and the Incident category.